BirdeeHub/maximizer/README.md

 for example, when making a minimal installer image, and does not run a window manager, this requires some work.

-This is a short C program that does this.
+This is a short C program that does this. (without polling)

 It maximizes the named window and when a screen change event occurs, it maximizes the window again.